04 Aug 5 Ways to Prepare Your Website for Quiet Periods

 Although things will return to a “new normal” soon enough, there will most likely be a few long-term changes too, including a shift towards working from home, food delivery, and eCommerce in general.

-While South Africa is still in the thick of the pandemic, now is the perfect time to restructure and improve your site’s SEO and content for an impending influx of customers.
-We take a look at how businesses need to prepare and adapt their e-Commerce and SEO strategy to succeed post-COVID-19.
+No matter what’s happening around us, it’s always a perfect time to restructure and improve your site’s SEO and content for an impending influx of customers.
+We take a look at how businesses need to prepare and adapt their e-Commerce and SEO strategy to succeed in a world in the throes of a digital transformation.

 1. Technical SEO Audit

-Think of a technical SEO audit as your ‘home improvement’ during lockdown; it’s just on your website and not your actual house.
+Think of a technical SEO audit as your ‘home improvement’; it’s just on your website and not your actual house.
 It’s one of the best ways to ensure your website is optimised for when your traffic rate increases again.

 What is a technical audit?
 It requires going through your entire site to pinpoint current errors and make improvements.
 We look into the current structure, site mapping, tags, 404 link errors and any other content issues you might have.